a

 6. Deploy and test your application

-Once the application is integrated and properly configured, deploy it to AWS and test its functionality.
-AWS Amplify simplifies the deployment process by providing an intuitive interface to quickly deploy your application on AWS.
+Once the application is integrated and properly configured, deploy it to AWS and thoroughly test its functionality.
+AWS Amplify streamlines the deployment process by providing an intuitive interface for quick deployment on AWS, ensuring optimal performance and scalability of your application.

 AWS Amplify pricing